 If you’ve followed Intrepid Escape for any period of time, you’ll have seen that I love nothing more than a good road trip.
 It’s all about the flexibility to plan the exact trip you want.
 Not to mention the open roads, good music, and great company (the latter is not absolutely necessary).

 So what better place to do it than California?
 Specifically Northern California.
-I was doing this trip in winter, mainly as it’s my dream to ski at a few places on this itinerary from San Francisco to Mammoth Lakes.
+I was doing this trip in winter, mainly as it’s my dream to ski at a few places on this itinerary from San Francisco to Mammoth Lakes to Yosemite National Park.

 However, you can do this road trip any time of year, but the route will change as certain roads are open/closed.
 It’s also an A to B road trip, but it can absolutely start and finish in San Francisco if that’s easier.
 It means one less flight and no relocation costs on the car hire.